btcpayserver/btcpayserver-configurator/README.md

 - server IP/domain and ssh password
 - server configuration settings

-Users are advised to change their SSH password after Configurator deployment is completed.
+Users are advised to change their SSH password after Configurator deployment is complete.

-To mitigate these privacy and security concerns, the [exported manual script](#export-manual-configuration) can be used at a later time, without providing your domain.
+To mitigate these privacy and security concerns, use either the [local deployment with Docker](#option-2-build-locally-with-Docker) or the [exported manual script](#export-manual-configuration) without providing your domain.
 Be sure to include the domain when you paste the commands into your terminal.